Mahan-RN/Learning-Log/README.md

 is so much that I need to read and study to really understand how Django works (under the hood) and how I can use it to its full potential

-- **Unit tests:** unit tests are critical for any project (any code really)
+- **Unit tests:** unit tests are critical for any project (or really, any code)

 - **Deployment:** I haven't deployed this project yet.
 I want to learn best practices for deploying web applications

 - **Database management:** this project uses SQLite.
-I want to become more familiar with how to manage databases and other database options.
+I want to get more comfortable managing databases and exploring other database options.

 # 4- Resources

 **[1]** Matthes, E. (2023).
 Python crash course: a hands-on, project-based introduction to programming.
 3rd edition.
 No Starch Press.